kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

         in2: 25
 ```

-Set your GPIOs for the right motor.
+Set your GPIOs for the right motor here.
 ```
   right:
     encoder: